-People ‘unvaccinated by choice’ in Singapore stop receiving free covid-19 treatment
+People ‘unvaccinated by choice’ in Singapore no longer can receive free covid-19 treatment

 “Hospitals really much prefer not to have to bill these patients at all,” Ong said.
 “But we have to send this important signal to urge everyone to get vaccinated if you are eligible.”

-Singapore recorded some 91,000 new coronavirus infections over the last 28 days, 98.7 percent of which were asymptomatic or mild cases, according to the Health Ministry.
+Singapore recorded some 91,000 new coronavirus infections over the past 28 days, 98.7 percent of which were asymptomatic or mild cases, according to the Health Ministry.

 As of Nov.
 7, 1,725 people were hospitalized with the virus.
-Of those, according to the Health Ministry, 301 have required oxygen, 62 are under close monitoring in the intensive care unit, and 67 are critically ill and intubated.
+Of those, according to the Health Ministry, 301 have required oxygen, 62 are under close monitoring in the intensive care unit and 67 are critically ill and intubated.
 That has put Singapore’s current ICU use rate at 68.5 percent.

 “While this is still manageable by stretching our health care manpower, we must not let down our guard and must avoid a resurgence of cases that could once again threaten to overwhelm our health care system,” the Health Ministry said Monday.